FikriFz-17/movie_recsys_cosine_similarity/README.md

 ```
 ## Future Improvement
 * Using TF-IDF to handle genres more flexibly.
-* Combine with another model to improve accuracy reccomendation
+* Combine with another model to improve accuracy recommendation
 * PLEASE TEACH ME

 ## Preview